flwyd/adventofcode/README.md

 participants, and `input.actual.txt`, specific to my AoC user.
 If you’d like to compare my output to yours, make sure to use the same input file for both.
-Each day’s solution is generally a standalone program which takes input either on standard input (2020) or one or more input files on the command line (2021).
+Each day’s solution is generally a standalone program which takes input either on standard input (2020) or one or more input files on the command line (2021, 2022).
+2022 introduced a separate solution runner library rather than including a few dozen lines of orchestration code in the template, but they still run as standalone scripts with more spartan output.

 I generally use Advent of Code as an opportunity to get experience with a language that I don’t yet know well.
 You’re welcome to take inspiration from the